Subject areas you need to know

 Teams

 Team Diagnostics http://team-diagnostics.com/ has some research and theory, and explanations of team behavior.
 This site is from Richard Hackman, Edgar Pierce Professor of Social and Organizational Psychology at Harvard University, and well known expert on organizations.
-This page http://team-diagnostics.com/index-2.html has brief info about "What factors improve team effectiveness?"
-There is also a little more info in this technical description of the survey here http://team-diagnostics.com/index-1.html and see some pages from Dr. Hackman's book here http://www.leadingteams.org/ The first couple of pages from each chapter are available here.
+This page http://team-diagnostics.com/the-model/ has brief info about what makes a team effective.
+There is also a little more info in this technical description of the survey here http://team-diagnostics.com/survey/

 Welcome to Managing for Quality http://erc.msh.org/quality/index.cfm has sections on Building Teams http://erc.msh.org/quality/map.cfm#team